tytydraco/yessleep/out/My_dad_was_lost_at_sea_and_so_I_had_to_miss_AA_to_settle_his_affairs_Now_strange_things_are_happening_in_my_hometown.md

 It was as if I were looking at a different cat than the one I came here with.
 Betty was the most trusting living thing I’d ever met.

- The night Jenny bailed me out, she padded up to me like we were old friends, and in a world full of weirdos who did nasty things to cats, I couldn’t justify shuffling off the mortal coil and leaving her on that bridge.
-There wasn't an ounce of that confidence.
+ The night Jenny bailed me out, she padded up to me like we were old friends, and in a world full of weirdos who did nasty things to cats, I couldn’t justify killing myself and leaving her on that bridge.
+There wasn't an ounce of that confidence now.

 “It’s only for a week,” I assured her.
 “Then we never have to see this place again.”